-I find the competition between working parents and stay at home parents a rather bizarre one.
+I find the working parents vs stay at home parents competition a rather bizarre one.
 Not least because regardless of if someone works or stays at home, their general situation has a large part to play in how difficult their life is from day to day.

 Now I’m a stay at home parent, I also write this blog and study.
 Mr. C is very hands on when it comes to home life, but he works long hours, a lot of weekends and aside from him I have no other support.
 To be honest it became extremely difficult to stay on top of everything, so we hired some help.
 We now have the most wonderful cleaner and the boys are in nursery, giving me one morning a week to catch up on everything I haven’t had a chance to do in the evenings.
 I rarely get to bed before 10:30pm at night and I’m constantly behind on emails.

 It’s hard work, but just because my situation is difficult at times doesn’t invalidate someone else’s situation.
 There are both working and stay at home parents that struggle to keep on top of things, there are elements of these people’s lives that make their situation uniquely difficult, regardless of whether they work 40 hour weeks or spend their time at home.

 Earlier in the week, someone on my social media feed uploaded an image that said, ‘I hear you.
 Raising kids and running a house keeps me busy too.
 I also have this little gig on the side called a full time job’.
 This parent in particular has four children, two of which have already flown the nest and out of the two that remain, one is 18 and the other is in secondary school.
 So while yes she does work full time, the children who remain living in her house are of an age where they can dress themselves, feed themselves and are out of the house for a majority of the day.
 It seems an odd notion to compare her life to that of a parent with children who aren’t yet at school age.